SkwireB/kibu-interview/README.md

 # Kibu Technical Project

-Welcome to the Kibu Technical Project portion of the interview!
-Congratulations for making it this far.
-This project should take between 1-2 hours to complete.

 ## Overview

 This is a simple notes taking and member recording application for the Kibu Technical Interview.